You are here

 MySQL Cluster memory sizing

 MySQL Cluster is pretty fast.
-The reason for this is, that it is completly memory based.
+The reason for this is, that it is completely memory based.
 Nowadays memory is still, in contrary to disk, limited to your systems.
 Thus, before installing a MySQL Cluster you have to calculate the amount of memory you need.

 To say it in advance: You should consider to only use 64-bit Linux system with huge amount (4 - 64 GB) of RAM!